 In this article, we are providing additional information to our users in the European Region.

-WhatsApp is one of the Facebook Companies.
-WhatsApp works and shares information with the other Facebook Companies to receive services like infrastructure, technology, and systems that help us provide and improve WhatsApp and to keep WhatsApp and the Facebook Companies safe and secure.
+WhatsApp works and shares information with the other Facebook Companies to receive services like infrastructure, technology, and systems that help us provide and improve WhatsApp and to keep WhatsApp and the other Facebook Companies safe and secure.
 When we receive services from the Facebook Companies, the information we share with them is used to help WhatsApp in accordance with our instructions.
-Working together allows us to:
+Working together allows us for example to:

 Provide you fast and reliable messaging and calls around the world and understand how our Services and features are performing.

-Ensure safety and security across WhatsApp and the Facebook Company Products by removing spam accounts and combatting abusive activity.
+Ensure safety, security, and integrity across WhatsApp and the Facebook Company Products by removing spam accounts and combating abusive activity.

 Today, Facebook does not use your WhatsApp account information to improve your Facebook product experiences or provide you more relevant Facebook ad experiences on Facebook.
 We're always working on new ways to improve how you experience WhatsApp and the other Facebook Company Products you use.
 We'll keep you updated on new experiences we offer and our data practices.

-We share information with the Facebook Companies (and trusted third parties) as service providers.
+We share information with the other Facebook Companies as service providers.
 Service providers help companies like WhatsApp by providing infrastructure, technologies, systems, tools, information, and expertise to help us provide and improve the WhatsApp service for our users.

 It also helps WhatsApp as we explore ways to build a sustainable business.
-For example, as we announced in 2016, we're exploring ways for people and businesses to communicate using WhatsApp, and this could include working with the Facebook Companies to help people find businesses they're interested in and communicate with via WhatsApp.
+For example, as we previously announced, we're exploring ways for people and businesses to communicate using WhatsApp, and this could include working with the other Facebook Companies to help people find businesses they're interested in and communicate with via WhatsApp.
 In this way, Facebook could enable users to communicate via WhatsApp with businesses they find on Facebook.

 To keep WhatsApp and other Facebook family services safe and secure.